nakul2234/TEProF/README.md

 find <bam_directory> -name "*bam" | while read file ; do xbase=${file##*/}; echo "samtools view -q 255 -h "$file" | stringtie - -o "${xbase%.*}".gtf -e -b "${xbase%.*}"_stats -p 2 -m 100 -c 1 -G reference_merged_candidates.gtf" >> quantificationCommands.txt ; done ;
 ```
 >Subsequently, the commands in quantificationCommands.txt can be run individually or can be run in parallel (e.g. parallel_GNU -j 4 < quantificationCommands.txt)
+>
+>hisat2 users: 255 needs to be replaced with 60 again

 Note:
 >The -b flag outputs all the stats to a new folder.
 This is in a format that is compatible with the [Ballgown](https://github.com/alyssafrazee/ballgown 'Ballgown Github')  downstream pipeline that can be used instead of our own custom methods of transcript identification.